NicolasSoroka/NicolasSoroka/README.md

 ## Hi there👋

-I'm Nicolas Soroka, Fullstack Web Developer from Argentina
+I'm Nicolas Soroka, Fullstack Developer from Argentina

 Programming Technician specialized in frontend using JavaScript and several frameworks/technologies such as React and Next.js.